-- 50.1 Your Directors place on record their gratitude to Government of India, particularly Department of Pharmaceuticals and other Departments of Government of India and Government of Karnataka, particularly Health and Family Welfare Department including Drugs Controller, Commissioner for Health & Family Welfare Services, Additional Director, Karnataka State Drug Logistics & Warehousing Society, Karnataka State Industrial and Infrastructure Development Corporation Limited for their active support and co-operation. - 50.2 The Board is grateful to the Comptroller and Auditor General of India and Principal Director of Commercial Audit, M/s.
-Dagliya & Co., Chartered Accountants, the Statutory Auditors, M/s N S and Associates, Cost Auditor, Shri K N Nagesha Rao, Secretarial Auditor as well as Karnataka State Pollution Boards and the others - 50.3 The Board extends thanks to M/s Vijaya Bank, State Bank of India, ICICI Bank Ltd., and Corporation Bank for their support. - 50.4 The Directors are thankful to the valued customers and suppliers in India and outside India for their support and confidence.
-We look forward to the continued support in future. - 50.5 Your Directors place on record its appreciation for the dedicated work put forth by the employees at all levels without which the better operating results would not have been possible.
+- 50.1 Your Directors place on record their gratitude to Government of India, particularly Department of Pharmaceuticals and other Departments of Government of India and Government of Karnataka, particularly Health and Family Welfare Department including Drugs Controller, Commissioner of Health & Family Welfare Services, Addl Director, Karnataka State Drug Logistics & Warehousing Society, Karnataka State Industrial and Infrastructure Development Corporation Limited for their active support and co-operation. - 50.2 The Board is grateful to the Comptroller and Auditor General of India and Director General of Commercial Audit and Ex-Officio Member Audit Board, M/s.
+Dagliya & Co., Chartered Accountants, the Statutory Auditors, M/s.
+MN S & Co., the Internal Auditors, M/s.
+J H and Associates, Cost Auditor, Shri K N Nagesha Rao, Secretarial Auditor, Central as well as Karnataka Pollution Control Boards and others. - 50.3 The Board extends thanks to M/s Bank of Baroda, State Bank of India, ICICI Bank Ltd., and Corporation Bank for their support. - 50.4 The Directors are thankful to the valued customers and suppliers in India and outside India for their support and confidence.
+We look forward to the continued support in future. - 50.5 Your Directors place on record its appreciation for the dedicated work put forth by the employees at all levels without which the results arrived would not have been possible.